ahmdaeyz/WeddingPlanner/README.md

 # WeddingPlanner

-## A Simple single screen app to describe a business.
+## A Simple single screen app to describe a Wedding planner business.